 \subsubsection{Limitation}

-{Although \textit{ServeNet} has the highest accuracy and lowest variance in service classification problem of Fig. \ref{RadarTop5} and Table. \ref{top-5all}, it still does not work well on the categories such as \textit{Images}, \textit{Media} and \textit{Other}, because of the limited number of data points in those categories.
-Besides, we found that the failed predictions are mainly from the fact that those service descriptions do not contain the information about target categories but contain the information in other categories.} For example, project management usually contains the process of file sharing, media uploading, and management events.
-Although experts can easily classify these services, deep learning methods are hard to learn the difference only based on the limited data of each category (200 services in \textit{Project Management} category).
-One possible way is to invent a more advanced model to enable the neural network to discover more detail features.
+{ \textit{ServeNet} has the highest accuracy and lowest variance in service classification problem of Fig. \ref{RadarTop5} and Table \ref{top-5all}, but it still does not work well on the categories with the limited number of data points.
+Besides, we found that the failed predictions are mainly from the fact that those service name and descriptions do not contain the information about target categories but contain the information in other categories.} One possible way is to invent a more advanced model to enable the neural network to discover those conflicts.
 But the more efficient way is to collect more high-quality data in practice. { Transfer learning is another a promising method for dealing with the small data problem between relevant domains.
 Although web services and Apps are different concepts of software development.
-The web services are reusable APIs in the level of software development.
-The Apps are products for the end-users.
-App stores such as Apple and Android contains more data point with App descriptions and categories.
-We can pre-train a model on App dataset, and then transfer it to the service classification problem, which will be a good direction to improve our work.}
+In details, web services are reusable APIs in the level of software development.
+Apps are products for the end-users.
+App stores such as Apple and Android contains more data points with App name, description, and categories.
+We can pre-train a model on App dataset and then transfer it to the service classification problem, which will be a good direction to improve our work.}